tanner-trickle/EXCEED-DM/install-cmake.md

 # Installation

-Instuctions on how to setup, and check the setup of, `EXCEED-DM` on a local machine.
-For setup on a cluster ignore the **install** instructions, but make sure to check that the cluster has all the packages installed/modules loaded by running the commands in **check install**
+Instuctions on how to setup, and check the setup of, `EXCEED-DM` using CMake.

 ## Pre-requisites

-- Fortran90 compiler (gfortran, ifort)
+- Fortran compiler
 - OpenMPI
 - FFTW3
 - HDF5
 - LAPACK
 - BLAS
-- FoBiS.py
+- CMake (v>=3.16)

 ## Fortran90 compiler